 You would have noticed that from 1400 onwards, almost the whole of America, Africa, Asia and Australia - that is all the continents other than Europe were colonised by European powers.
-They established their political and economic control over these countries and peoples, and transformed their lives.
+They established their political and economic control over these countries and peoples.
 Yet, they were not colonised in the same manner or lead to similar results - you saw how in America, a large part of the native population was killed, and plundered and enslaved; how Europeans settled down there; how they brought millions of people from other continents like Africa as slaves to settle in America.
 You saw how they established control over the people of India but did not kill off the Indians or even enslave them.
 Nor did they try to settle down in India in large numbers.
-Rather they tried to establish control over the natural resources of India through taxation of agriculture, purchasing raw materials at low costs and at the same time selling their industrial products in India.
-Europeans did not even establish complete political control over China but established spheres of influences where they could trade freely.
+Rather they tried to establish control over the natural resources of India through taxation of agriculture, purchasing raw materials at low costs and at the same time selling their industrial products in